cjstoddard/Shadowdark-chargen/README.md

 I am aware this is really bad code.
 I originally wrote this program back in the early 90's to roll up D&D characters.
 While I am capable of cleaning it up and making it into a decent program, I choose not to, I like the old school coding because it goes along with the old school feel of the Shadowdark RPG.

-There is a Linux binary in the bin folder, at some point I will add a pre compiled Windows binary for those who do not want to go to the trouble of downloading and installing QB64 or FreeBasic.
+There is a Linux (.lnx) and a Windows (.exe) binary in the bin folder for those of you who do not want to go to the trouble of downloading and installing QB64 or FreeBasic.
 Sorry OS X users, I do not own a Mac, you are on your own.

 Thank you to Kelsey Dionne for creating the Shadowdark RPG, your hard work and creativity is appreciated.